gduverger/multifamily-pro-forma-guide/part3-inputs.md

 **Example 1 — $2.0M Loan, 5.00%, 25‑yr Amort**
 - Annual DS ≈ **$140,496**; Balance after 5 yrs ≈ **$1,751,000**
+In simple terms, a $2M loan at 5% requires $140k yearly payments, with $1.75M still owed after 5 years.

 **Example 2 — $10.0M Loan, 6.00%, 30‑yr Amort**
 - Annual DS ≈ **$719,460**; Balance after 7 yrs ≈ **$8,946,000**
+Another way to say it is, a $10M loan at 6% costs $719k yearly, with $8.95M owed after 7 years.

 **Naming & Common Controversies**
 - Whether to size to **LTV** or **DSCR** binding constraint; prudent underwriting uses the lower loan of the two.